mopga/taiko-web-fork/docs/DEVELOPMENT.md

 so that `/api/dan-chart` and `/api/tower-chart` callers receive the same payloads as the web profile.

+### Tower chart structure

+Tower `.tja` charts rely on branching to expose difficulty previews while the game always plays the Master branch.
+Every Tower chart must provide a `#BRANCHSTART` block with `#N`, `#E`, and `#M` sections where the `#M` segment contains the canonical gameplay notes.
+The scanner parses all three branches but only persists the `#M` measures for API consumers (the remaining branches are treated as visual aids for the in-game tower).
+Charts that omit the master branch cannot be scanned successfully.

 Keep playlist and audio files inside the configured `songs_root`.
 The scanner validates every referenced path and ignores entries that escape this directory so desktop packaging (including Electron builds) remains self-contained.